Insurance & Financial Terms

 By Andrew L. Carstone • Educational guide

 A deductible is the amount a policyholder must absorb before insurance begins paying toward a covered loss.
-It is part of the cost-sharing structure built into many insurance policies.
+It is a core part of how risk and cost are shared between the insurer and the policyholder.

 Advertisement

-The concept matters because it directly affects how claims are paid and how policies should be compared.
+Understanding deductibles is essential because they directly affect how much a policy pays and how policies should be compared.
 Many misunderstandings about insurance come from confusing deductibles with premiums or coverage limits.

 What It Means in Practice